 Anyone participating in Solve it With SimScale will have the chance to simulate a case suggested by our engineering team but in a period of 30 days.
 If you deliver the simulation in 30 days you get prizes.
 There will be only one “winner” per case.
 That’s a great opportunity to keep motivated and learn more about simulations!

-In addition to those cases above, you will find a list of simulation cases.
+You can find a list of simulation cases on the “Solve it With SimScale” page to get some inspiration.
 Each case is based on scientific literature and contains all of the information you need to set up the simulation, including descriptions of the geometry (if you need to download or create it), boundary conditions, results, and important references.

 What are the prizes?

-SimScale certificate, t-shirt, mug and fame in our Community.
+SimScale certificate, an Amazon voucher and fame in our Community!

 How to present your results